brandonfonseca/ml-flask-api/README.md

 ## Utilization

-If you simply want to use the endpoints and have no interest in installing the API locally, then you can simply query (using a POST request) the API using the following URL: `http://34.66.48.23:8000`.
+Conveniently, I have deployed the API to a GCP instance.
+If you simply want to use the endpoints and have no interest in installing the API locally, then you can use the deployed version of the API simply by querying (using a POST request) the API using the following URL: `http://34.66.48.23:8000`.
 If you choose to use the API this way then you can skip the `Installation Instructions` portion of this README.

 ### Usage Example - Sentiment Analysis Endpoint: